qusp/orange3/scripts/make-installer/readme.txt

-    created, and so if you are running additional setup scripts that create extra files, or if Python creates extra files during launch, the folders will not be empty and therefore not be deleted; warning: the correct fix is not to delete *.* in the Syntrogi install folder, because a user may (perhaps inadvertently) install NeuroPype to C:\ or the like. instead, make sure you delete only the sub-directories and their files that you created
+    created, and so if you are running additional setup scripts that create extra files, or if Python creates extra files during launch, the folders will not be empty and therefore not be deleted; warning: the correct fix is not to delete *.* in the Qusp install folder, because a user may (perhaps inadvertently) install NeuroPype to C:\ or the like. instead, make sure you delete only the sub-directories and their files that you created